cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/JUCE/SimpleGain.md

 ```
 Which element the AudioProcessor decides to access when `addParameter` gets called is (probably) based on some internal variable that keeps track of the last element in the array which has been written into, so that, when `addParameter` gets called the first time, the `parameter` gets assigned to the 0th element in the array; when `addParameter` gets called a second time, the second `parameter` gets assigned to the 1st element in the array; and so on.

-To use one of the plug-in's parameters in `processBlock`, we can therefore use the `getParameters` method from the `AudioProcessor` class:
+To use one of the plugin's parameters in `processBlock`, we can therefore use the `getParameters` method from the `AudioProcessor` class:
 1. by specifying the parameter that we want out of the array of `AudioProcessorParameter` pointers (e.g., `getParameters()[0]` for the first parameter that we added); and
 2. by calling `AudioProcessorParameter::getValue` method, which returns the parameter value wrapped inside the `AudioProcessorParameter` class:
 ```